tormi/WunderWay/delivering-projects/initialising-a-project.md

 This early stage, through the gathering of requirements and objectives will help us to establish a clear picture of what the client needs, the values we need to deliver and how we’ll deliver.

 Prior to the project initiation the contract is written and is signed by the client.
 The signing of contracts is done digitally using our [DocuSign](https://www.docusign.net/member/MemberLogin.aspx) account.
 [DocuSign](https://www.docusign.net/member/MemberLogin.aspx) delivers the contract to a specified email address, collects the signature and stores the signed document.
 All steps - sent, received, signed - they’re all logged so that we know the status of the contract.
+Once signed the contract should be downloaded and stored in the Contracts folder for the project.

 ## Tenders